kylemede/KMlogger/README.md

 Only uses standardized Python libraries and KMlogger is hosted on PyPi.
 Thus, the easiest way to install it is:

  $pip install KMlogger

+ NOTE: On OSX it can be difficult to install psutil, which KMlogger uses to detect the number of CPUs, memory...
+I will update KMlogger to not require psutil soon.  please email me at kylemede@gmail.com if this hasn't been done yet and is causing a problem for you.

 License